cyberpwnn/collection_walker/README.md

 * Get the size of the collection / query
 * Get any document by index within a query

+## Setup
+To use collection walker 2.0.0 and up, you need [fire_api_flutter](https://pub.dev/packages/fire_api_flutter) for the database implementation, and the API [fire_api](https://pub.dev/packages/fire_api) for the API.
+By decoupling from cloud_firestore, this package can technically be used on both flutter apps using firestore & dart servers using firestore through gcp.

 ## Usage

 ```import 'package:collection_walker/collection_walker.dart';```